What Are the Risks of Hemorrhoid Surgery?

 - Reaction to anesthesia

 In addition, patients might have some trouble urinating because the pain following surgery makes it difficult to relax and allow urine to flow.
-Further, the anal sphincter might be damaged during surgery, which can lead to pain and/or fecal incontinence.
+Further, the anal sphincter might be damaged during surgery, which can lead to pain and/or accidental bowel leakage.
 Fecal incontinence is the inability to control your bowels, which can lead to the involuntary release of feces or gas.

 Treating Pain After Hemorrhoid Surgery